 The Peer to Patent (Community Patent Review) Project was originally conceived by Professor Beth Noveck, Director of the New York Law School's Institute for Information Law and Policy.
 The project has the support of several companies specializing in IT, including Microsoft, Hewlett-Packard, IBM, Oracle, Computer Associates, General Electric, Red Hat, Omidyar Network, Intel, and Out of the Box Computing.

-The project creates a peer review system for patents that exploits network technology to enable innovation e
+The project creates a peer review system for patents that exploits network technology to e